Who the heck is Ora Smith? She’s taken many personality tests trying to figure that out.

 What was one of the most surprising things you learned in creating your books?

 That all books are hard to sell.
-Even really good ones.
+Even really good ones with high reviews.
 Publishing with the traditional market is almost impossible for the majority of writers.
 Also surprising is how much marketing goes into selling a book whether published traditionally or not.

 What do you think makes a good story?

 An author who is determined to make it a good story.
 You need interesting characters, setting, and conflict in the plot—all that good stuff.
 My stories are strong in character development.
 Not just in how I create them, but how they grow throughout the novel.
-Since most are based off my ancestors, I try my hardest to understand them and look at them with respect, as real people should be considered.
+Since most are based off my ancestors, I try to understand them and regard them with respect.

 What are your greatest desires for your writing career?